tsommie/eloquent-url-presenter/README.md

 And the next is to prepare our model to use our url presenter.

 ### 1.2.1.
 Preparing model to use Url Presenter
-Preparing the model that would use the url presenter is simple,  Just use the LaravelUrlPresentableTrait and then implementing the urlPresenter methord which will return our UserUrlPresenter class
+Preparing the model that would use the url presenter is simple,  Just use the EloquentUrlPresentableTrait and then implementing the urlPresenter methord which will return our UserUrlPresenter class

 ```
 /**